Python Basics

 Here, iterable

-is a collection (like a list, tuple, or dictionary), and element
+is a collection (like a list or tuple), and element

-takes the value of each item in the iterable at each iteration.
+takes the value of each item during each iteration.
+For example:

 my_list = [1, 2, 3, 4, 5]